waynedog74/content/vcs/How to get the list of files from a merge commit i....md

 ---
-title: Solved,  How to get the list of files from a merge commit i...
+title: How to get the list of files from a merge commit i...
 date: 2019-09-27 17:06:56
 categories: [vcs]
 tags: [git]